Jim Traue: Early life

-In 1973, Traue married Julia Margaret Bergen.

 Career

-Traue worked as a librarian with the New Zealand National Library Service from 1957 to 1961, and then the General Assembly Library from 1962 to 1971.
-He spent 1965–1966 working at the Library of Congress in Washington, D.C., and was chief librarian of the New Zealand Department of Scientific and Industrial Research between 1971 and 1973.
-Traue served as chief librarian of the Alexander Turnbull Library in Wellington from 1973 and 1990.
+Traue worked as a librarian with the New Zealand National Library Service from 1957 to 1961.
+He worked at the General Assembly Library from 1962 to 1971, spending 1965–1966 working at the Library of Congress in Washington, D.C.
+He was chief librarian of the New Zealand Department of Scientific and Industrial Research between 1971 and 1973.
+Traue served as chief librarian of the Alexander Turnbull Library, part of the National Library of New Zealand in Wellington, from 1973 until 1990.

 In 1961, Traue was a member of the National Committee for the Abolition of the Death Penalty.
 He was editor of the 11th edition of Who's Who in New Zealand in 1978.
-He has written extensively on the history and purpose of research libraries and the nature of research.
+He wrote extensively on the history and purpose of research libraries and the nature of research.
+In 1984 he visited London at the invitation of the British Library followed by trips to libraries in Belgium and Canada, and reported that conservation efforts in these libraries made New Zealand's efforts seem "puny" by comparison.
+In 1988 he visited libraries in the United States to negotiate the borrowing of rare books for an exhibition planned in 1990 or 1991.